WlodekM/pc-thing/assembler.md

 start:
-    mov a 1   ; put 1 into the a register mov b 2   ; put 2 into the b register add       ; add registers a and b and put it in c str c 0   ; store c at address 0
+    mov a 1   ; put 1 into the a register mov b 2   ; put 2 into the b register add c a b ; add registers a and b and put it in c str c 0   ; store c at address 0

     ld a 0    ; load address 0 into a
-    mov b 14  ; put 14 into the b register mul
+    mov b 14  ; put 14 into the b register mul c a b
 ```

 # list of cool features that come with the assembler